sowjanya101/All-things-data-engineering/pyspark_commands.md

         -> the col with corrupt record becomes null and corrupted record is moved to the new col bad_record -> if "abc" is in id col. the df with this setting shows null in id and moves "abc" to bad_record col.
         -> this col can be used to filter the records and move them to locations accordingly.
+        -> if the columnNameOfCorruptRecord is not specified, default column nameis _corrupt_Record, but this also needs to be given in the schema as string type

 ### common datatypes
     IntegerType(), StringType(), DateType(), TimestampType(), ArrayType(), MapType(), StructType(), StructField()